GerritCodeReview/plugins_high-availability/src/main/resources/Documentation/config.md

     When set to `jgroups` or `provided` then all `peerInfo.*` sections are unnecessary and ignored.

-**NOTE:** The indexSync feature exposes a REST endpoint that can be used to discover project names.
-Admins are advised to restrict access to the REST endpoints exposed by this plugin.

 **Note:** For projects and groups reindexing, [scheduled indexer](https://gerrit-review.googlesource.com/Documentation/config-gerrit.html#scheduledIndexer) can be enabled with specific configurations.
 Example configurations: